cilium/tetragon/docs/content/en/docs/getting-started/execution.md

 ---
-title: "Execution monitoring"
+title: "Execution Monitoring"
-weight: 2
+weight: 3
-description: "Execution Traces with Tetragon"
+description: "Execution traces with Tetragon"
 ---

 At the core of Tetragon is the tracking of all executions in a kubernetes cluster, virtual machines, and baremetal systems.
-This creates the foundation that allows Tetragon to attribute all system behavior back to a specific binary and its associated metadata (container, pod, node, and cluster).
+This creates the foundation that allows Tetragon to attribute all system behavior back to a specific binary and its associated metadata (container, Pod, Node, and cluster).

 ## Observe Tetragon Execution Events